RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 # Adding a Bluetooth controller to RetroPie
 This guide is geared to using a controller from [8bitdo](http://www.8bitdo.com) but should work with a range of bluetooth devices.
 The examples below are assuming you have just a keyboard and bluetooth dongle plugged into your Pi.

+**Controller Firmware**
+Make sure you have the latest firmware for your controller.
+You will need a USB cable to do this.
+The firmware for 8bitdo controllers is here: http://8bitdo.com/Support.html

+### This section is for Jessie based RetroPie (version 3.4 and later)

+### Step 1 - Pair and connect to controller
+Quit Emulation Station with F4 and type this at the command line:
+`sudo /home/pi/RetroPie-Setup/retropie_setup.sh`
+"U" Update RetroPie-Setup Script
+"3" Setup
+Then "Configure Bluetooth devices

+Make sure your controller is turned on in the correct pairing mode, then choose:
+1 Register and Connect to Bluetooth device
+Follow the prompts and your controller should connnect
+This is shown by a solid blue light on the 8bitdo controllers
+Quit out of the setup script

+### Step 2 - Manual file edit for 8bitdo controllers
+At the command prompt, type
+`sudo nano /etc/udev/rules.d/10-local.rules`
+In that file add
+`SUBSYSTEM=="input", ATTRS{name}=="8Bitdo SFC30 GamePad Joystick", MODE="0666", ENV{ID_INPUT_JOYSTICK}="1"`
+Note: The value in the name field should read exactly as your controller reports it.

+### Step 3 - Configure controller for Emulation Station and Retroarch
+Now reboot your system, turn the controller on just before the RetroPie splashscreen appears and the controller will connect and ES will prompt to configure it.

+### This section is for Wheezy based RetroPie (pre version 3.4)

 <a href="https://www.youtube.com/watch?v=EiDJFdWXweI
 " target="_blank"><img src="https://i.ytimg.com/vi_webp/EiDJFdWXweI/mqdefault.webp"
 alt="RetroPie with Bluetooth" width="300" height="190" border="10" /></a>

 **Video Guide**: https://www.youtube.com/watch?v=EiDJFdWXweI

-**Controller Firmware**
-Make sure you have the latest firmware for your controller.
-You will need a USB cable to do this.
-The firmware for 8bitdo controllers is here: http://8bitdo.com/Support.html

 ### Step 1 - Download and install the Bluetooth packages
 Quit Emulation Station with F4 (stop it restarting by pressing another key within 5 secs) and type this at the command line: